 Quickly travelling through Assos, Mitylene, Kios, Samos and sailing past Ephesus Paul arrived in Miletus.
-Stopping in Ephesus would have cost Paul more time and he had not left there on the best of terms the year before (see Paul in Ephesus).
-Still, he cared deeply about the Christians there so he sent for the Ephesian elders to meet with him in Miletus.
-In this very emotional meeting with the elders he encourages and instructs them on how to keep watch over their “flock” (congregations) .
+From there he sent for the Ephesian elders.
+In this very emotional meeting he encouraged and instructed them on how to keep watch over their “flock” (congregations) .
 He tells them that he will not see them again and that he is “compelled by the Spirit” to go to Jerusalem.

 They stayed in the house of Philip, the evangelist.
 Philip was the one who baptised the Ethiopian Eunuch and the last verse of Acts 8 might indicate that he had stayed in the area of Caesarea since that time.

-It was here at Philip’s house that a prophet named Agabus came from Judea and prohesied to Paul.
+It was here at Philip’s house that a prophet named Agabus came from Judea and prohesied to Paul both in words and by acting it out.
 This was not the first time they had met.
-Fifteen years earlier, in Antioch, Agabus’ prophecy of a famine resulted in Paul and Barnabas being sent by the Antioch church to take a gift to the Christians living in Judea (Acts 11:27-30).
+Fifteen years earlier, while at the Antioch church, Agabus’ prophecy of a famine resulted in Paul and Barnabas being sent by the Antioch church to take a gift to the Christians living in Judea (Acts 11:27-30).
 Now, here they are together again in Judea with Agabus prophesying.
-Agabus not only said the prophecy but also acted it out for Paul.
 Agabus used Paul’s belt to tie up his hands and feet.
 The prophecy was that the Jews in Jerusalem would also tie Paul up.

-Despite their pleading, Paul continued on to Jerusalem.
+Despite their pleading, Paul continued.
 Some disciples from Caesarea accompanied Paul on the 100 kilometre (62 mile) trek to Jerusalem and took him to stay in the home of a man called Mnason (from Cyprus).

 This marks the End of Paul’s 3rd Missionary Journey.
 Paul had completed his visits to churches.
 The events in Jerusalem from this time forward lead Paul toward one destination, Rome.